magpie15/data-science-portfolio/README.md

 Greetings! \
 This is my repository containing a diverse series of data science projects I have either chosen to tackle on my own or projects that
 I have completed for my studies alongside fellow students.
 All projects are included in the form of a Jupyter Notebook.
-While I do enjoy writing in Python, I am versed in R as well, and as such you might find all my work done in R on my RPubs page here.
+While I do enjoy writing in Python, I am versed in R as well.

 _Note: Data used in the projects accessible here are strictly only for demonstration purposes._